-This is Sigma’s second version of this lens, replacing the older 50mm f/1.4 DG EX lens.
-The Art series was designed to provide a faster and sharper solution than its predecessor with better build-quality and handling.
+The 50mm f/1.4 DG HSM Art is Sigma’s second version of this lens.
+It replaces the older 50mm f/1.4 DG EX lens.
+The Art series was designed to provide a faster and sharper solution than its predecessor with better build quality and handling.

-When you pick this lens up, you realize immediately that it’s not just some cheap, 3rd-party budget alternative.
-It’s big, it’s heavy (for a 50mm lens) and it feels solid.
+When you pick this lens up, you immediately realize it’s not just some cheap, third-party budget alternative.
+It’s big and heavy (for a 50mm lens).
+And it feels solid.

-This lens isn’t designed to be a budget option; it’s actually designed to be a step up.
-Sigma is positioning this lens as a top-of-the-line option for people who want the best.
+The 50mm f/1.4 DG HSM Art lens isn’t designed to be a budget option.
+It’s actually designed to be a step up.
+Sigma is positioning this lens as a top-of-the-line lens for people who want the best.

-Who is the Sigma 50mm f/1.4 DG HSM Art For?
+Who Is the Sigma 50mm f/1.4 DG HSM Art For?

-The lens is designed for the working professional or the advanced enthusiast who wants a fast prime lens and is willing pay for quality at the cost of convenience (this is a large, heavy lens for a 50mm.)
+The 50mm f/1.4 DG HSM Art lens is designed for the working professional.
+Or it’s for the advanced enthusiast who wants a fast prime lens and is willing to pay for quality at the cost of convenience.
+(This is a large, heavy lens for a 50mm.)

-Let’s see some of the specifics which makes this lens unique.
+Let’s review some of the specs which make the 50mm f/1.4 DG HSM Art lens unique.